 I had earlier, in section four, written of how the lights in the pod bay came closest to being like those reflected in HAL's eye (but, remember, we never see those lights reflected in any eye but the CU).

-If we superimpose HAL's eye over the pod bay we get this.
+If we superimpose HAL's eye, with the obstruction, over the pod bay we get this.

 None of what we are seeing in the visor looks very much like what one might expect to see reflected.
 And Kubrick, with his close-up, has ensured we're going to get a decent look at the visor and what is reflected in it.
 We see the floor but what else?
 It's a confusing image in which there almost seem to be two peculiar human-like profiles, though they are bizarre and could be anything.
-Still, with anthropomorphization, as we have done with the pods and other things (and I think is an intetionally set-up ability to anthropmorphize them) these rather do look like human profiles, however odd.
-They remind me just a little of the staging in the Space Station during the dialogue between Heywood and the Russians.
+Still, with anthropomorphization, as we have done with the pods and other things (and I think it's intetionally set-up to anthropmorphize them) these rather do look like human profiles, however odd.
+They remind me just a little of the staging in the space station during the dialogue between Heywood and the Russians.

-If someone does not immediately associate this illuminated floor with the style of illuminated ceiling at the Space Station, this reflection, when flipped vertically, should certain remind them of it.
+If someone does not immediately associate this illuminated floor with the style of illuminated ceiling at Space Station 5, this reflection, when flipped vertically, should remind them of it.
 This is a very specific visual reference to that scene in order to link the two.

-What this means is that the reflection in HAL's eye, throughout much of the film, is showing the monolith.
+What this means is that the reflection in HAL's eye, throughout much of the film, is showing the monolith with the occlusion.
 But from what view?
 I've already noted we never see this reflection in any of HAL's eyes in anything other than CU, but the lights do seem to match up with the pod bay room, but only if we have HAL facing the room from the point of view of the central pod, yet we view this reflection as well when the central pod is not in the pod bay, and HAL's eye in the pods doesn't match that one in the close-ups showing the reflection.

 Now, this can't be taken literally.
-But it does shift our focus to the pod room, where the tests on the AE 35 were run (in which I've pointed out we could see a version of the monolith as well as the maze), and the idea of the monolith being present throughout in HAL's dealings with the Dave and Poole.
-Which we already know that it was, implicitly.
+But it does shift our focus to the pod room, where the tests on the AE 35 were run (in which I've pointed out we could see a version of the monolith as well as the maze), and the idea of the monolith being present throughout in HAL's dealings with the Dave and Poole in that HAL knew about the monolith.
 Just as the monolith was a silent factor in Smyslov's conversation with Heywood, unspoken but in the background, Heywood being aware of it, just as HAL too was aware of the monolith all along and so it was a factor in all that he did.

 The AE 35 is also directly concerned with a kind of water hole, the crater or grail of the communications antennae).